 Next to the beach is the town of New Smyrna, which has a charming center with cute eateries, fun bars, quirky shops, and cultural centers to add another layer of enjoyment to your Florida road trip.
 One highlight is the Mary S. Harrell Black Heritage Museum, a free museum located inside of a 19th-century church that explores race relations in the Florida town.

 This popular beach is most famous for the high-quality sand which is white and beautiful and helps to make this one of the most attractive beaches in Florida.
-If you’ve ever wanted to lounge on a beach with the softness of flour, this is one of the most remarkable beaches you’ll ever walk across.
-Another great reason to head to Siesta beach is that the water is shallow, making it ideal for paddling and swimming even for those who aren't particularly confident swimmers.
+If you’ve ever wanted to lounge on a beach with the softness of flour, this is one of the most remarkable beaches you’ll step foot on.
+Another great reason to head to Siesta Beach is that the water is shallow, making it ideal for paddling and swimming, especially for those who are young or not particularly confident swimmers.